 Brooke Owens Fellow, Class of 2018

-- Rocky Mountain College, Computer Science and Chemistry, ’18
+Rocky Mountain College, Computer Science and Chemistry, ’18

-- Host Institution: Radiant Solutions (Digital Globe)
+Host Institution: Radiant Solutions (Digital Globe)

-Ayla Grandpre is a dual major in Computer Science and Chemistry with minors in Math and Physics at Rocky Mountain College in Montana.
+Ayla Grandpre graduated with a dual major in Computer Science and Chemistry with minors in Math and Physics at Rocky Mountain College in Montana.
 She traces her inspiration of aerospace back to when she attended a community astronomy class as a young girl in her small hometown and vividly remembers seeing Saturn’s rings for the first time.